Blow-Up (soundtrack)

-The album also includes "Stroll On", a rewrite of Tiny Bradshaw's "Train Kept A-Rollin'", by the Yardbirds featuring both Jeff Beck and Jimmy Page on guitars.
+The album also includes "Stroll On" by the Yardbirds, a rewrite of their version of Tiny Bradshaw's "Train Kept A-Rollin'", featuring both Jeff Beck and Jimmy Page on lead guitar.
+This would become a precursor to Punk rock and Heavy metal music.
+The Yardbirds recorded the track on 3–5 October 1966 at Sound Techniques Studios in Chelsea, London.

 A mono mix of this album (MGM E4447ST) features slightly longer versions of several songs.
-The CD of this soundtrack currently in print includes, along with Hancock's material, two Lovin' Spoonful songs recorded by British musicians, which are used as incidental music in the film, and two songs recorded by British rock act Tomorrow which were originally intended for use in the film.
+The CD of this soundtrack currently in print includes, along with Hancock's material, two songs by the Lovin' Spoonful recorded by British musicians, which are used as incidental music in the film, and two songs recorded by British rock act Tomorrow which were originally intended for use in the film.
 This CD also features an alternate take of "Bring Down the Birds."

-The bassline to "Bring Down the Birds" was sampled by Deee-Lite for their 1990 single "Groove is in the Heart."
+The bassline of "Bring Down the Birds" was sampled by Deee-Lite for their 1990 single "Groove Is in the Heart."

 Track listing

+All compositions by Herbie Hancock except where indicated.